-The Master of Arts in Human Resources (MAHR) online degree program at Ottawa University prepares students to develop, support and administrate personnel in business organizations across all industries.
-Graduates of this masters program will understand the challenges of employment and staffing; the complexities of compensation and benefits; the policies and programs that promote employee responsibility, production and satisfaction; and the methods to hire, retain and terminate employees based on legal policies and ethical parameters that protect both the rights of workers and the interests of the company.
+Are you interested in pursuing a degree in Human Resources?
+The Master of Arts in Human Resources (MAHR) accelerated, online program at Ottawa University prepares students to develop, support, and administrate personnel in business organizations across all industries.
+Graduates of our Human Resources masters program will understand the challenges of employment and staffing; the complexities of compensation and benefits; the policies and programs that promote employee responsibility, production and satisfaction; and the methods to hire, retain and terminate employees based on legal policies and ethical parameters that protect both the rights of workers and the interests of the company.

-With OU’s MAHR degree, you will be poised to lead HR teams in organizations of every industry reach their goals.
+With OU’s online MAHR degree, you will be poised to lead HR teams in organizations of every industry reach their goals.
 Whether it’s in education, manufacturing, local government, private corporations or non-profits, every organization wants to attract the most qualified employees for their job opportunities.
-This graduate degree program is designed to help you increase your human resources skills to positively impact the lives of others.
+This graduate program is designed to help you increase your human resources skills and positively impact the lives of others.

-Ottawa’s online masters in human resources is designed for busy working adults who are looking to advance their career.
+Ottawa’s accelerated, online masters in human resources degree is designed for busy working adults who are looking to advance their career.
 The program provides students with the skills and knowledge necessary to assume leadership roles in human resources and related professions as human resources managers, consultants, employee and student development counselors, or trainers.
+Courses may include:

 Career Outlook for the MAHR

 Human resources managers plan, coordinate, and direct the administrative functions of an organization.
 There are a number of HR career paths and advancement opportunities in just about every industry imaginable They work in offices, and most work full time during regular business hours.
 Some travel to attend professional meetings or to recruit employees.